AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

 ### Gettin' responsive!

-First, we'll add a `aria-label` attribute to each data cell with a value that represents that column's name.
+First, we'll add an `aria-label` attribute to each data cell with a value that represents that column's name.
 That will be used for labeling purposes in the responsive layout.
-Using `aria-label` will also provide accessibility support for screen readers.
+Using `aria-label` also provides accessibility support for screen readers.

 ```html
   <td scope="row" aria-label="Account">Visa - 3412</td>